Cowboy Bebop (2021 TV series): Pre-production

-Regarding on Faye Valentine's wardrobe changes, Pineda stated, "You know, we tried with the original.
+Regarding Faye Valentine's wardrobe changes, Pineda said: "You know, we tried with the original.
 But in the original outfit, which is so lovely, it's hard to hide stunt pads and gel pads and back plates and things you need when you're falling and kicking and doing stunts."
-She worked with head of costume design Jane Holland to figure out a functioning outfit for the character in real life.
-Holland stated, "I do have to say, as a woman, I felt resistant to the idea of the lead female character being gratuitous or overtly sexualized.
+She worked with head of costume design Jane Holland to design a functioning outfit for the live-action character.
+Holland said: "…As a woman, I felt resistant to the idea of the lead female character being gratuitous or overtly sexualized.
 It's not about it not being revealing, it's not about any of that, it's actually got all of those elements.
 But my take on it is that it's designed by a woman and it was made by a lot of women, and it's worn by a woman.
 So the same elements are there but they have just manifested in a different way."
-Holland also mentioned it would be easier for Pineda to work in this outfit than if she was dressed how Faye is in the anime.
-The costume designer said, "It's definitely aesthetically driven but there's a practical element as well...There's a lot of action. we filmed over a long period of time through different seasons.
+She also explained it would be easier for Pineda to work in this outfit than if she were dressed how Faye was in the anime: "It's definitely aesthetically driven but there's a practical element as well...There's a lot of action. we filmed over a long period of time through different seasons.
 We had a lot of night shifts in Oakland so Jet and Spike were fine, because they had practical, much more practical clothing, in the anime.
 [Pineda] needed that as well."

-The cast initially trained with 87eleven Action Design, the same stunt team of the film franchise, John Wick.
-They later worked with New Zealander stunt coordinator Allan Poppleton of Cunning Stunts on Cowboy Bebop.
+The cast initially trained with stunt team 87eleven Action Design, then with New Zealander stunt coordinator Allan Poppleton of Cunning Stunts.